almostengr/almostengrwebsite/docs/uses.md

-# Uses
+﻿# Uses

 ![My uses page entry on uses.tech](/images/2020.02.01-uses-entry.jpg)

 ## Background

-Browsing around on Github, I found that developers create "uses" (or /uses) pages that detail the tools that they use do their work.
+Browsing around on GitHub, I found that developers create "uses" (or /uses) pages that detail the tools that they use do their work.
 Here is my list of software, hardware, and other tools that I use to get the job done.